KxSystems/docs-v1/docs/dashboards/areachart.md

 ![Screenshot](img/showyaxisminmaxcharthtmllight.jpg)

-<aside class="warning">If Y-axis min/max values are used, these will be displayed</aside>
+<aside class="admonition caution">If Y-axis min/max values are used, these will be displayed</aside>

 **X/Y Axis Tick Padding**